wix/media-platform-java-sdk/README.md

 # Java SDK

-This artifact is aa Java library, compatible with Java 7+.
+This artifact is a Java library, compatible with Java 7+.

 ## JavaScript SDK